+27 21 818 6092 Mon-Fri 7am-5pm · Sat 8am-1pm

 Our experienced team has installed thousands of clearview fences across Cape Town.
 Get your free site survey and quote today.

-Clearview fencing is a mid-range fencing option in terms of cost, offering exceptional value when you consider its 20 to 30 year lifespan and minimal maintenance requirements.
-Here are the typical costs for installed clearview fencing in Cape Town (2025 prices):
+Clearview fencing is a mid-range fencing option in terms of upfront cost, offering exceptional value when you consider its 20 to 30 year lifespan and minimal maintenance requirements.
+Every project is priced individually, so rather than quoting numbers that may not apply to your site, here are the factors that drive the final price:

 Maintenance Basics